F-Fleron-G/ffg-universe/README.md

 - Landing page with **orbiting navigation**
 - **Author page** with books and releases
 - **Artist page** with interactive flipbook of drawings
+- **Spiritual Guidance page** with four linked modals and responsive imagery
 - Integrated **contact forms** via FormSubmit
 - Responsive design with custom styling